What kind of students is USP looking for?

 What is USP residential college?

 From Academic Year 2011 onwards, USP includes a residential component: USP students live and learn together in the new USP residential college (also known as Cinnamon College) at NUS's University Town.
-All USP students will stay at the USP residential college in year one and a second year of their choice.
-For details, please visit usp.nus.edu.sg/usprc.
+All USP students are expected to fulfill a two-year commitment of living in the USP residential college (Cinnamon College), in their first year and one other.
+For details, please visit usp.nus.edu.sg/community-college/college.

 Is USP a scholarship?